kaushaldesaianalytics/cancer-detection-knn/README.md

 Key Concepts
 Curse of Dimensionality: KNN degrades in high-dimensional spaces as distances become less meaningful.
 This dataset's two-feature structure keeps the algorithm effective.
-Pipeline for Leak-Free Cross-Validation: Fitting the scaler inside the pipeline ensures the test fold is never seen during scaling — a critical detail when using GridSearchCV.
+Pipeline for Leak-Free Cross-Validation: Fitting the scaler inside the pipeline ensures the test fold is never seen during scaling which is a critical detail when using GridSearchCV.
 Elbow Method vs. GridSearchCV: Both approaches converge on k=14, validating each other.
 The elbow method gives a quick visual heuristic; GridSearchCV provides a rigorous cross-validated selection.

 Stack